smartDIYs/smartdiys_creator_manual_en/manual/names.md

 - X: Show X coordinate of laser head.
 You can move to the coordinate position by changing this number.
 - Y: Show Y coordinate of laser head.
 You can move to the coordinate position by changing this number.
-- Set User Origin: You can set the current coordinates as the user origin.
+- Set UserOrigin: You can set the current coordinates as the user origin.

 ## Graphic area
 This is an area to lay out the processing data.